grantj-re3/FlindersDSpace-csv2xmlstruct/SOFTWARE_DEV.md

 Algorithm
 ---------

-- Create top level community
+- Create the top level community
-- Populate top level community with structure defined in CSV file as follows:
+- Populate the top level community with structure defined in CSV file as follows:
   * The (eight) ERA clusters become DSpace sub-communities
-  * The FoR codes/titles associated with the given ERA cluster become DSpace collections under the appropriate sub-community
+  * Each FoR code/title associated with a given ERA cluster becomes a DSpace collection under the appropriate (ERA cluster) sub-community
-- Convert structure into XML format as follows:
+- Convert the structure into XML format as follows:
-  * Convert the community/sub-community/collection object structure to a nested hash (compatible with the XmlSimple class)
+  * Convert the top-level-community/sub-community/collection object
+    structure into a nested hash (compatible with the XmlSimple class)
   * Use XmlSimple to convert the hash into XML